PoisotLab/ms_network_prediction/reviews.md

 For instance, when measured, proof of concept might yield good performance on the PR-metrics, which could strengthen the argument for it.

+> As opposed to updating figure 4 see the new table 1 that includes these metrics,
+> which should help support claims with regards to the proof-of-concept.
+Figure 4
+> has been changed to reflect...

 Uncertainties and variations in models’ outcomes must be discussed more prominently.
 This is becoming increasingly important, particularly with DL/ML algorithms being